barrykfl-design/ai-to-hum-insighter/README.md

 • 	Users log their daily tasks and activities in a simple text file or input format.
 2. Analyze with AI‑to‑Hum Insighter
 • 	The assistant processes the activity log and identifies patterns, bottlenecks, and repetitive tasks.
-• 	When time break e.g. lunch,coffee,meeting , please "PAUSE" the program and press again to continue after return.
+• 	When time break e.g. lunch,coffee,meeting , please "PAUSE" the program and press "RESUME" to continue after return.
 3. Generate Report
 • 	A structured report is created, including:
 • 	Summary of daily activities